 The 3D audio has been designed to immerse players in the action, hearing elements in different places including even behind you – even without high-end speakers.

 What the combination of these features will ultimately mean, according to the PlayStation 5 site, is that developers will be able to start, “building expansive worlds and new play experiences in the games they design,” without the same scale limitations as previous models.
 This should provide a much richer and more panoramic gaming experience overall.

 Modern looking, immersion, wireless and no need for a headset – those are your top wins of the new DualSense controller.

 The new PS5 DualSense controller builds on the merits of the current DualShock controller.
 The key for Sony’s new PlayStation is the idea of a truly immersive gaming experience and, through the new design controller, should provide a much greater feeling of touch.
 According to Sony’s examples, this means you’ll be able to feel the “slow grittiness of driving a car through mud” and experience the tension in actions like “drawing a bow to shoot an arrow.”

-The DualShock 4’s “Share” button is also being replaced with a “Create” button.
-While Sony is keeping full details of this close to its chest, we have been told that the addition is a way for players to “create epic gameplay content to share with the world, or just to enjoy for themselves.”
+The DualShock 4’s “Share” button has been replaced with a “Create” button-the addition is a way for players to “create epic gameplay content to share with the world, or just to enjoy for themselves.”

-There’ll also be a built-in microphone, which will mean gamers can jump in and out of conversations easily without necessarily needing a headset to do so.
+There is also a built-in microphone, which will mean gamers can jump in and out of conversations easily without necessarily needing a headset to do so.
 It is, of course, wireless too and as for charging it, a one hour charge will give you six hours of gameplay.

 A firm based in Argentina called Evzen have also shared some close-up shots of the controller on Instagram and it displays not only the printed, iconic, symbols on the buttons, but they are etched in across the whole controller.